- What are Web Frameworks?

 - Express comes with several template engines such as EJS, Jade, Pug, etc., to help you design HTML pages easily.

 - It provides a middleware system and several HTTP methods that can be used to build Node.JS apps and APIs quickly.

 - The framework can be used for creating multi-page, single-page, and hybrid web applications.

 Frameworks have become an essential part of web development, as the standards of web applications are always rising, so does the complexity of the technology needed.
 Hence, using frameworks endorsed by thousands of developers worldwide is an excellent way to develop rich and interactive web applications.
 The number of Web Frameworks has grown tremendously in recent years and therefore choosing the right framework that suits the nature of your project is essential.

 Listed above are the 10 best web development frameworks to help you create a stunning online presence for your business, so you can pick the one most suitable for your application.
 Using these popular frameworks to develop websites can significantly speed up your development process.
 Choose a framework and start with it – it’ll give you a better picture of how to go about things, and you’ll find many similarities between frameworks.
 Remember, to continue to grow, big companies always migrate and adopt new technologies.
 Therefore, their evolution can never come to a halt.

-Sol: The most widely used web framework worldwide is React.js, which has surpassed jQuery.
+Ans: The most widely used web framework worldwide is React.js, which has surpassed jQuery.
 A survey found that 40.14% of developers prefer React.js as a web development framework.

-Q: What is meant by the framework in web development?
+Q.2: What is meant by the framework in web development?

-Sol: In web development, frameworks are a group of resources and tools that software developers use to build websites, web applications, and web services.
+Ans: In web development, frameworks are a group of resources and tools that software developers use to build websites, web applications, and web services.
 Developing and deploying web applications on the World Wide Web is made easier with web frameworks.

-Q: What are web framework examples?
+Q.3: What are Web framework examples?